openstack/tempest-plugin-cookiecutter/README.rst

     cookiecutter https://git.openstack.org/openstack/tempest-plugin-cookiecutter.git

-You will be prompted for the name/class of the tempest plugin to create.
+You will be prompted for the project name/repository name/class of the tempest plugin to create.